 First Things to Know About Keeping Chickens

-- Chickens eat almost anything from grass to meat to dairy.
+- Chickens eat almost anything from grass to meat to dairy and love most tropical fruits.

 - Convincing them to eat anything, when they’ve been raised on grain – is proving difficult.

-- Our egg-laying chickens have no meat on them and aren’t worth eating.
+- Our egg-laying chickens have no meat on them and wouldn’t be worth eating.

 - Chickens need preventative treatments for worms, fleas, lice, and various parasites.